 The leader of the Romanian Orthodox Church says the pandemic has challenged people and called them to value their life and health.
-But despite the difficulties. this time of testing can also lead to deeper faith. he says.
+But despite the difficulties, this time of testing can also lead to deeper faith, he said.

 In his Easter message which was released before Orthodox Easter this weekend, Patriarch Daniel says: “The pandemic calls us to cherish our lives and health, as well as the lives and health of our fellow men.”